 The new regulations were approved by Council on December 5th, 2016 and came into effect on January 1st, 2017.
 More information on the development of the current regulations can be found here.
 The regulations include:

-- Maximum of three licences in total per block (combined annual and summer) – doesn’t include 31-day licences
+- Maximum of three licences per block – no cap on 31-day licences

-- Except for summer licences, they all require you to be the primary resident.
+- The property must be the applicant’s principal residence, except in the case of summer-only licences.
 This is to accommodate those renting to students where the students leave for the summer, and it allows them to do short-term rentals for the summer months.

 - Each property can have up to one annual licence and another licence of less than 6 months (summer or 31-day licence)